smaugmuds/xsmaug/README.md

 First, check out the documentation at **[XSMAUG Wiki] (https://github.com/smaugmuds/xmerc/wiki)** or send an Issue and we’ll help you sort it out.

-We rewrote all of the documentation files from scratch for the **XSMAUG 2.0 Phoenix Release**, and have been keeping them up-to-date since.
+We rewrote all of the documentation files for the **XSMAUG 2.0 Phoenix Release**, and have been keeping them up-to-date since.

 Also check the **'wizhelp'** command and read the **'help'** descriptions for the individual immortal commands.